Authors: Sarah Kincaid, Director | Sophie du Mont | Callum Tipple | Callyane Desroches, Head of Strategy and Insight

 Those charged with tackling this phenomenon will struggle to deal with one component without recognising other interrelated components.
 The need to develop a public health approach to serious violence necessitates a multi-faceted view of the problem and an appreciation of the gaps in knowledge.

-Crest Senior Strategic Adviser Dame Louise Casey said:
+Crest Senior Strategic Adviser Baroness Louise Casey said:

 “This report casts important new light on the multiple underlying and interacting problems behind the tragic rise of serious violence on our streets, with deaths from knife crime now at the highest level since 1946.
 An effective ‘public health’ approach to tackling knife crime and the rise in robbery needs to address all of these challenges in a strategic and joined-up way.